baddonkey/kanton-skewers/README.md

 # Swiss Canton Kanton-Skewers Toolkit

-Generate printable landscape A4 label strips for appetizer skewers using Swiss canton crests or flags.
+Generate printable landscape A4 label strips for skewers using Swiss canton crests or flags.

 ## Features